-In making my latest project (soon to be revealed!)
-I came across a problem.
+In making my Roman Roads project, I came across a problem.
 The challenge was to color-code 20 different rail lines for a metro system diagram, and I found myself spending an inordinate amount of time choosing the colors.
 No matter what I did, some colors were too similar and could be easily confused.

 Surely I’m not the first person to have this issue, I thought.
 So I did some googling and came across Kelly’s 22 Colors of Maximum Contrast.
 Unfortunately towards the bottom of Kelly’s list things get a bit complicated.
 The orange yellow, purplish red, yellowish brown and reddish orange all seemed to blend together.
 Not only that, there were no hex triplets, nor RGB nor CMYK values.